Life List #115: Eat Café Du Monde beignets in New Orleans.

 Halfway through one I could feel the weight of it in my stomach.
 I powered through and finished an entire beignet.
 And then I took a couple of small bites of the second but couldn’t finish it.
 I was done.

-I’ll try Café Du Monde beignets again, give them another shot, next time I’m in New Orleans, because there certainly will be a next time.
+I’ll try Café Du Monde beignets again, I’m sure.
+I’ll give them another shot and eat another one (or three) the next time I’m in New Orleans.
+Because there certainly will be a next time I’m in New Orleans.
+And because they probably deserve another shot.
+And because I probably deserve another dessert.

 “Eat beignets from Café Du Monde in New Orleans” was number 115 on my life list.